“Silver 9” [Series 3 electrodes] Micro-Processor Controlled Ionic/Colloidal Silver Generator More accurately stated: EIS Electrically Isolated Silver

 ***Wait 3 seconds or more before pressing programming button.****

-*If no programming is done, the generator will be operating in pure Automatic Mode and will turn off at ~10 uS [ Microsiemens per Cubic Centimeter of Conductivity]
+*If no programing is done, the generator will be operating in pure Automatic Mode and will turn off at ~10 uS [ Microsiemens per Cubic Centimeter of Conductivity]

 *The Green LED shifting to Red and back every five minutes shows that the SWAP function is in operation

-*Pressing the programming button will put the generator into Programed Manual Mode Standby and the Yellow LED will light up.
+*Pressing the programing button will put the generator into Programed Manual Mode Standby and the Yellow LED will light up.

 *When ~10 uS is reached as per Automatic Mode, the Programed Manual Mode then goes into operation and the Yellow LED will start blinking a countdown sequence according to how many times the button has been pressed.
 Each blink represents 1 hour of process time to go.